Help Your Stuffy Baby

 When your little one gets a cold all you want to do is help your stuffy baby feel better.
 These simple techniques can help you and your baby get more rest and peace of mind.

 Saline drop solutions are basically water with salt added to them.
 They work by loosening up the mucus in your baby’s nose to make it easier to suck those boogies out.
-It also helps decrease the nasal secretions by shrinking the blood vessels inside the nose, so that it can’t produce as much mucous.
+It also helps decrease the nasal secretions by shrinking the blood vessels inside the nose, so that it can’t produce as much mucus.
 It’s a temporary solution, but can be repeated as necessary and it’s quick and easy (except for the squirming baby part.)

 To use them effectively lay your baby flat and drop a few drops into baby’s nose.
 Wait a minute to let it work, and gently use an aspirator to suck the mucus and saline solution back out.
 Just make sure when you spray it into their nose, you pull it out completely before letting go.
 Otherwise, you may suck mucous back into your saline bottle.